Palo Alto Networks Panorama Integration - Policy Group Derived Dynamic Address Groups (DAG)

 Step 2: Deploy Panorama as a Virtual Edge Node

-- Add a Virtual Edge Node to the previously created Virtual Edge Group using the Virtual Edge Node Wizard.
+Add a Virtual Edge Node to a previously created Virtual Edge Group using the wizard.
+Launch the wizard by clicking on + Add Virtual Edge Node in Virtual Edges > Virtual Edge Nodes.

-- API Key*: Paste the API key generated using the dedicated firewall user credentials.
+• API Key: Paste the API key generated with the credentials above.

-- Description (optional): Provide a few words as a description to help identify the VEN.
+• Description (optional): Add a description to help identify the Virtual Edge Node.

 https://<FIREWALL_IP>/api/?type=keygen&user=<USERNAME>&password=<PASSWORD>